Department News, Fall 2017

 Currently, I am excited to start up two new experiments!
 With Dr. Julie Golomb, in her Vision and Cognitive Neuroscience Lab, I am hoping to start running participants in a study which investigates the mechanisms behind how the brain achieves a stable perception of our visual world across eye movements; specifically, how this process differs when we have a specified amount of time to initiate an eye movement to a known spatial location versus when we are suddenly instructed to move our eyes to a newly defined spatial location.
 With Dr. Andy Leber in his Cognitive Control Lab, I am setting up a project, which examines how aspects of long-term memory representations may be selectively and unconsciously altered due to task-irrelevant information.

 In this photo, graduate student Lindsay Houck demonstrates the use of their shutter window, which is part of a project that graduate and undergraduate students are collaborating on in Dr. Philbeck’s laboratory investigating distance perception and navigation.
-In the GW Psychology Department, undergraduate students have the opportunity to both conduct and participate in research as members of multidisciplinary teams supervised by leading scientists.
+In the GW Psychological and Brain Sciences Department, undergraduate students have the opportunity to both conduct and participate in research as members of multidisciplinary teams supervised by leading scientists.
 The new gift will further support undergraduate research training opportunities.

 At a juvenile detention center inside New York’s notorious Rikers Island prison, Isaiah Pickens, BA ’05, faced what he would look back on as a pivotal moment in his young career.